-Modified on 2013/05/14 15:44 by Administrator — Categorized as: Chapter 1 - An overview on Gender statistics
+Modified on 2015/05/01 04:33 by Sean Zheng — Categorized as: Chapter 1 - An overview on Gender statistics

 Gender statistics are defined as statistics that adequately reflect differences and inequalities in the situation of women and men in all areas of life (United Nations, 2006).
-This definition closely follows the Beijing Platform for Action adopted at the Fourth World Conference on Women in 1995, which requested national, regional and international statistical services to “ensure that statistics related to individuals are collected, compiled, analysed and presented by sex and age and reflect problems, issues and questions related to women and men in society” (United Nations, 1995, para 206 (a)).
-There are several requirements imbedded in the definition of gender statistics (Hedman et al, 1996; United Nations, 2001a; 2001b; 2002; 2006; 2007; Corner, 2003).
-First, gender statistics have to reflect gender issues - questions, problems and concerns related to all aspects of women’s and men’s lives, including their specific needs, opportunities, or contributions to society.
-In every society there are differences between what is expected, allowed and valued in a woman and what is expected allowed and valued in a man.
-These differences have a specific impact on women’s and men’s lives throughout all life stages, and determine, for example, differences in health, education, work, family life, or general well-being.
-Producing gender statistics entails disaggregating individual data by sex and other characteristics to reveal those differences or inequalities, and collecting data on specific issues that affect one sex more than the other or relate to gender relations between women and men.
+This definition closely follows the Beijing Platform for Action, which was adopted at the Fourth World Conference on Women, held in Beijing in 1995, and in paragraph 206 (a) of which it was recommended that national, regional and international statistical services should ensure that statistics related to individuals are collected, compiled, analysed and presented by sex and age and reflect problems, issues and questions related to women and men in society (United Nations, 1996).
+There are several requirements imbedded in the definition of gender statistics (Hedman, Perucci and Sundström, 1996; United Nations, 2001a, 2001b, 2002, 2006, 2007; Corner, 2003).
+First, gender statistics have to reflect gender issues, that is, questions, problems and concerns related to all aspects of women’s and men’s lives, including their specific needs, opportunities and contributions to society.
+In every society, there are differences between what is expected, allowed and valued in a woman and what is expected, allowed and valued in a man.
+These differences have a specific impact on women’s and men’s lives throughout all life stages and determine, for example, differences in health, education, work, family life or general well-being.
+Producing gender statistics entails disaggregating data by sex and other characteristics to reveal those differences or inequalities and collecting data on specific issues that affect one sex more than the other or relate to gender relations between women and men.
 Second, gender statistics should adequately reflect differences and inequalities in the situation of women and men.
-It means that concepts and definitions used in data collection are developed in such a way that the diversity of various groups of women and men, their specific activities and challenges are captured.
-Also, data collection should be based on methods that reduce gender bias in data collection, such as underreporting of women’s economic activity, underreporting of violence against women, or undercounting of girls, their births or their deaths.
+In other words, concepts and definitions used in data collection must be developed in such a way as to ensure that the diversity of various groups of women and men and their specific activities and challenges are captured.
+In addition, data collection methods that induce gender bias in data collection, such as underreporting of women’s economic activity, underreporting of violence against women and undercounting of girls, their births and their deaths should be avoided.

-In summary, gender statistics are defined by the sum of the following characteristics:
+2. In summary, gender statistics are defined by the sum of the following characteristics:

-Data are reflecting gender issues;
+(b) Data reflect gender issues;

-Data are based on concepts and definitions that adequately reflect the diversity of women and men and capture all aspects of their lives;
+(c) Data are based on concepts and definitions that adequately reflect the diversity of women and men and capture all aspects of their lives;

 The term “gender” has often been wrongly used in association with data.
 “Gender disaggregation” or “data disaggregated by gender” are incorrect terms.
-Gender statistics are disaggregated by sex, an individual-level characteristics commonly recorded in censuses, surveys and administrative sources, and not by gender, a social concept relevant at the level of a population group (Corner, 2003).
-When data on demographic, social or economic characteristics are collected in the field, it is the sex of a person that is recorded as female (woman) or male (female), not the gender.
+Gender statistics are disaggregated by sex, an individual-level characteristic commonly recorded in censuses, surveys and administrative records, not by gender, a social concept relevant at the level of a population group (Corner, 2003).
+When data on demographic, social or economic characteristics are collected in the field, it is the sex of a person that is recorded, as female (woman) or male (man), not the gender.
 Sex-disaggregated data, however, when analysed, have the capacity to reveal differences in women’s and men’s lives that are the result of gender roles and expectations.